Golden Circle Travel Conditions by Month

 Travelers should plan carefully, start early, and always check road and weather conditions before departure.

-March – April: Transition from Winter to Spring
+March – April: Winter Meets Spring

 Average temperature: 1°C to 4°C (34–39°F)